peernisse/portfolio/README.md

-# portfolio
+# Peter EerNisse Portfolio

-A website to present my work experience and select products.
+This is a Github Pages website to present my work experience and select products.

+*peernisse@gmail.com